 Purdue Pharma’s role in the opioid crisis came from the marketing tactics that they used to make OxyContin the most widely used opioid in the country.
 And the impact that oxycontin has had on the state of Oklahoma is astounding.

-According to data from the Oklahoma State Department of Health, from 2007 to 2016 oxycodone, the main component in OxyContin, was responsible for the death of 1370 Oklahoman’s.
+According to data from the National Institute on Drug Abuse, in 2016, Oklahomans fatally overdosed on opioids at a rate of 11.6 deaths per 100,000 people.
 This makes oxycodone the most deadly drug in the state during this time period and was present in over 20 percent of drug deaths between those years.